calen-mcnickles/ebay_scraper/README.md

 # ebay_scraper
-Ebay Scraper that takes a CSV list of keywords and max prices or user inputed information.
+Ebay Scraper that takes a CSV list of keywords and max prices or user inpputed information.
 Then scrapes the desired number of pages and exports it to a CSV file.

 Keyword GUI:
 ![ebay scraper gui](https://user-images.githubusercontent.com/81050332/130115179-d3e8db43-435c-4af9-9e85-0e260a06a1c7.jpg)